Angra dos Reis

 - Lighting Design

 - Fernando Guerra

-The NB residence was the first project to renovate a house located in Frade’s condominium, in Angra dos Reis, in Rio de Janeiro.
-This project took place after the inauguration of Hotel Fasano, another design developed by our office, which will be completed by the future launch of 85 residential units with 3 different typologies.
+Located in the Frade condominium, in Angra dos Reis, Rio de Janeiro, this project was conceived after the inauguration of Fasano Hotel, another design developed by our office, which will be completed by the future launch of 85 residential units with 3 different typologies.